welovemedia/ffmate-docs/docs/flags.md

 ---
 title: "FFmate Command-Line Flags: Server, Update & Global Options"
 description: "Comprehensive guide to all FFmate command-line flags.
-Learn to configure FFmate's server settings (FFmpeg path, port, DB), manage updates, enable debug logs, and more."
+Learn to configure FFmate's server settings (FFmpeg path, port, DB), manage updates, enable debug logs, and more"
 ---

 # Command-Line Flags and Options

-The `ffmate` binary offers several command-line flags to customize its behavior when starting the server or performing other actions.
+The FFmate binary offers several command-line flags to customize its behavior when starting the server or performing other actions.
 These flags allow you to configure paths, ports, operational parameters, and debugging options.

 You can see a list of available commands and their flags by running `ffmate --help` or `ffmate <command> --help`.

 ## Global Flags

-These flags can usually be used with any `ffmate` command (like `server`, `update`, `reset`).
+These flags can usually be used with any FFmate command (like `server`, `update`, `reset`).

 *   **`-d, --debug <namespaces>`** or **`--debug="<namespaces>"`**
-    *   **Purpose:** Enables detailed debug logging for specific parts of the application. `ffmate` uses the `debugo` library for this.
+    *   **Purpose:** Enables detailed debug logging for specific parts of the application.
+FFmate uses the `debugo` library for this.
     *   **Value:** A comma-separated list of namespaces or wildcards.
         *   `"*"`: Enables all debug messages.
         *   `"gin"`: Enables debug messages specifically from the Gin web framework components.